andy5211d/DR2TVOverlay/ReadMe.md

 however the correct file type must be entered into DR2Video file area (see below).
 The user will need to change the default flag file to one relevant to their event.
 The default flag is set to the 'British Diving' logo.

-The file location mapping in OBS-Studio DR2TVOverlay script:  (not as shown, now changed to only map the flag files path)
+The file location mapping in OBS-Studio DR2TVOverlay script:  (now not as shown, changed to only map the flag files path)
 ![gif](/gifs/OBSscriptfilelocations.gif)

 Errors in file mapping are the usual cause of the divers country flags not being shown.

-Your video settings may be different as will be dependent upon the camera you use and the bandwidth available for the stream out to the internet and the performance of the computer used for streaming.
+Your video settings may be different and will be dependent upon the camera you use and the bandwidth available for the stream out to the internet and the performance of the computer used for streaming.
 These are the settings that seem to work well for us in the UK with >8Mbps internet service: